-Useful tip: Trouble making your final choice?
-Why not use Unifrog’s UK Universities tool to search for the courses you’re considering?
-You can then save and download your shortlist, which will allow you to directly compare important criteria such as average starting salary, course difficulty and rankings.
+If you’re having trouble making your final choice, use Unifrog’s UK Universities tool to search for the courses you’re considering.
+You can save and download your shortlist, which will allow you to directly compare important criteria such as average starting salary, course difficulty, and rankings.

 Better results than expected?

 - Register for Adjustment through the UCAS website.
-Adjustment runs from A Level results day until 31st August.
+Adjustment runs from A-Level results day until 1st September.

 - Grab the phone.
 You'll need to call up any universities you're thinking of swapping to and find out whether they have places available via UCAS Adjustment.

 - Mull it over.
-If you receive a few offers, take a while to weigh them up before making your final decision.
+If you receive a few offers, weigh them up before making your final decision.
 Take your time with this – once you’re accepted onto the new course, you can’t reverse your decision.

 - Confirm.
 Once you’ve decided on a course, get back in touch with your chosen uni and confirm you’d like to take their offer.
 They will update your UCAS Track screen, which will show that you're now swapped onto the new course.